 Roman Reigns was diagnosed with leukemia in 2008 at the age of 22.
 Despite going into remission, Reigns has struggled with the disease in the years since.
 In 2018, Reigns revealed it had come back and that he'd be leaving wrestling immediately, also relinquishing his title as universal champion.
 In his announcement, he stated:

 Because the leukemia is back, I can't fulfill my role.
 I can't be that fighting champion and I'm going to have to relinquish the universal championship.
 I'm not going to lie, I'll take every prayer you can send my way but I'm not looking for sympathy, I'm not looking for you to feel bad for me because I have faith.

 Birthplace: Pensacola, Florida, United States of Americasee more on Roman Reigns

 Nora Ephron was diagnosed with leukemia in 2006.
 She died from pneumonia and other complications associated with the disease in 2012 at the age of 71.

 Age: Dec. at 71 (1941-2012)

-Birthplace: New York City, New York, United States of Americasee more on Nora Ephron
+Birthplace: New York City, Manhattan, Area code 917, Contiguous United States, New York, + moresee more on Nora Ephron

 Kareem Abdul-Jabbar was diagnosed with chronic myeloid leukemia in 2008.
 Speaking about his diagnosis in a 2016 interview, he said: